Southern Indiana woman's mission to reunite with birth mother in Thailand

-NEW ALBANY, In (WDRB) -- A Southern Indiana mother is on a journey to meet her birth mother who lives all the way in Thailand, but says the trip will not be made possible without help getting there.
+NEW ALBANY, Ind.
+(WDRB) -- A southern Indiana mother is on a journey to meet her birth mother, who lives all the way in Thailand, and said the trip will not be made possible without help getting there.

 Arisa Ferree sheds tears of joy when she thinks back on what 2019 has given her.